csound-flossmanual/csound-floss/book/02-d-hardware.md

 number of this device first.
 It should be written in the Csound console when Csound starts.
 If not, run Csound with this option:

-    -o dac999
+    csound --devices

-Csound will report an error and print out the list of available devices.
+Csound will print out the list of available devices.

 Once you picked out the one you want to use, call it for instance as